 Annapurna Base Camp Vs Everest Base Camp Trek

 The one very question that always pops back in the mind while planning a trip to the Himalayas is the trekking trail you want to hike.
-Most people find it hard to choose between the famous route of Annapurna Base camp and Everest Base Camp.
+Most people find it hard to choose between the famous route of Annapurna Base Camp and Everest Base Camp.

-Plus, an added confusion when you find tons of information as you walk the jam-packed avenues of Thamel with signs promoting both equally, and bloggers with their own arguments over which is the best, ABC or EBC?
+Plus, there an added confusion when you find tons of information as you walk the jam-packed avenues of Thamel with signs promoting both equally, and bloggers with their own arguments over which is the best, ABC or EBC?

 Google adds more puzzles to the issue as well, providing compelling information on both destinations.
 Nevertheless, these are two trekking trails in the Himalayas, among the numerous treks in Nepal that stand out from the rest, and are the most famous for both amateur and experienced trekkers.